If you’ve clicked on this I’m assuming it’s for one of two reasons –

 In these situations there are a number of options. i had 2 –

 1: Wait for nature to take it’s course.
-Now while I’m all for that, I work in a school and the though of miscarrying my baby while standing at the front of a classroom wasn’t something I felt i could handle.
+Now while I’m all for that, I work in a school and the thought of miscarrying my baby while standing at the front of a classroom wasn’t something I felt I could handle.

 So I went for option 2: Take the medication which will end your pregnancy (weird I know when it’s already ended) and ‘expel’ it from your body.

-I began this process on a Friday and was told that anywhere between 2 and 5 days later I would feel ‘normal’ and could get back to work and my normal routines.
-After 4 days of being in bed in what I can only describe as the worst pain i have ever felt I finally felt ready to venture out.
+I began this process on a Friday – Friday the 17th November – and was told that anywhere between 2 and 5 days later I would feel ‘normal’ and could get back to work and my normal routines.
+After 2 days of being in bed in what I can only describe as the worst pain I have ever felt I finally felt ready to venture out.
 Turns out my body did not.
 Every time I tried to go out and feel like things were getting back to normal my body decided to remind me that I was far from ok.
+And I was back in bed for a further 2 days.
+By the following Friday I felt slightly better and with the help of painkillers and sheer determination I powered through and dragged myself into uni.

-As women we are told constantly not to tell anyone our exciting baby news until we are 12 weeks in case anything ‘goes wrong’ but surely, when that something does, for one in four women, ‘go wrong’ you want your friends and family around you?
+I think one of the issues here is that as women we are told constantly not to tell anyone our exciting baby news until we are 12 weeks in case anything ‘goes wrong’.
+But surely, when that something does, for one in four women, ‘go wrong’ you want your friends and family around you?
 And how can you expect them to share in your pain when they never shared in your joy?

-I had one amazing woman who helped me to realise that its ok to share it with people and that while the fear of making them uncomfortable is huge it’s nowhere near what you are feeling.
-And so thats why I’m sitting here writing this, to encourage more women to be able to share their stories.
+I luckily had one amazing woman who helped me to realise that it’s ok to share it with people and that while the fear of making them uncomfortable is huge it’s nowhere near what you are feeling.
+And so that’s why I’m sitting here writing this, to encourage more women to be able to share their stories.

 And yes, it is difficult to tell people that you lost your baby and that your pregnancy was the happiest and most traumatic part of your life and ultimately you have nothing to show for it.
 But that’s why we need places where we can share out stories.

-I cannot tell you things will be sunshine and roses, I am 2 weeks post miscarriage and if someone was to ask me “How do you feel” I honestly don’t think I could answer them, but that’s ok.
+I cannot tell you things will be sunshine and roses, I am now 7 1/2 weeks post miscarriage and if someone was to ask me “How do you feel” I honestly don’t think I could answer them in a way that would make any sense, but that’s ok.
 Because this is my grief to deal with and I shouldn’t have to speed it up to please anyone.

-Please, if you are suffering and feel alone, drop me an email, comment on this post, get in touch with Tommy’s Charity, anything so you feel less alone.
+Please, if you are suffering and feel alone, drop me an email, comment on this post, get in touch with Tommy’s Charity, follow the Miscarriage Association on Twitter or Instagram.
+Anything so you feel less alone.

 All the love in the world, L xxxx